brikis98/yevgeniy-brikman-homepage/_posts/2014-05-29-must-see-tech-talks-for-every-programmer.md

 so many are forgotten in the long run?''
-Some of the key ideas include courage, luck, drive ("knowledge and productivity are like compound interest"), a focus on important problems ("If you do not work on an important problem, it’s unlikely you’ll do important work"), open doors, selling the work ("I suggest that when you open a journal, as you turn the pages, you ask why you read some articles and not others"), and much more.
+Some of the key ideas include courage, luck, drive ("knowledge and productivity are like compound interest"), a focus on important problems ("If you do not work on an important problem, it's unlikely you'll do important work"), open doors, selling the work ("I suggest that when you open a journal, as you turn the pages, you ask why you read some articles and not others"), and much more.
 This should be required viewing for every high school student.